Gensee Crate Coding-agent runtime defense

 Quick answers

-Gensee Crate catches unsafe agent behavior before it becomes a system-level side effect.
-It connects user requests, agent plans, tool calls, memory, skills, files, network activity, and processes into one policy-aware trace.
+Gensee Crate catches unsafe coding-agent behavior before it becomes a system-level side effect.
+It connects user requests, agent plans, terminal commands, tool calls, memory, skills, files, credentials, network activity, and processes into one policy-aware trace.

 What is it?